Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Introduction

-The structure of the paper is as follows: In Section 2, we detail the construction of our model and method we use to solve it on the Bethe and Husimi networks.
-In Section 3, we examine the phase diagram of the network and show that it is consistent with the singularity-free scenario.
-In Section 4, we compare the predictions of our model for more microscopic properties such as the radial distribution functions and loop statistics with data from simulations.
-In Section 5, we show that our model displays anomalous behaviour of the density and compressibility.
+The structure of the paper is as follows: In Section 2, we detail the construction of our model and method we use to solve it on the Bethe and Husimi lattices.
+In Section 3, we compare the predictions of our model for more microscopic properties such as the radial distribution functions and loop statistics with data from simulations.
+In Section 4, we show that our model displays anomalous behaviour of the density and compressibility.
+In Section 5, we examine the phase diagram of the network and show that it is consistent with the singularity-free scenario.
 We conclude in Section 6 with a look towards future applications and extensions of our model.